collier-jo/bookmark_manager/README.md

 3. Connect to the database using the pqsl command \c bookmark_manager_test;
 4. Run the query we have saved in the file 01_create_bookmarks_table.sql

+5. ALTER the table in database in psql - saved in file: db/migrations/02_add_title_to_bookmarks.sql

 # PG #

 # Test Environment and Production Environment #